python/typeshed/CONTRIBUTING.md

 - `Literal` (new in Python 3.8)
 - `SupportsIndex` (new in Python 3.8)
 - `TypedDict` (new in Python 3.8)
+- `ParamSpec` (new in Python 3.10)
 - `TypeGuard` (new in Python 3.10)

-An exception is `Protocol`: although it was added in Python 3.8, it can be used in stubs regardless of Python version.
+Two exceptions are `Protocol` and `runtime_checkable: although these were added in Python 3.8, they can be used in stubs regardless of Python version.

 ### What to include